Governors feel heat to reopen from protesters, president

-Protests against stay-at-home orders organized by small-government groups and Trump supporters were planned for Saturday in several cities after the president urged supporters to “liberate” three states led by Democratic governors.
+Adding to the pressure are protests against stay-at-home orders organized by small-government groups and Trump supporters.
+They staged demonstrations Saturday in several cities after the president urged them to “liberate” three states led by Democratic governors.

-But protests were planned in Republican-led states, too, including at the the Texas Capitol and in front of the Indiana governor’s home.
-Republican Texas Gov. Greg Abbott has already said that restrictions will begin easing next week, while Indiana Gov. Eric Holcomb — who signed an agreement with six other Midwestern states to coordinate reopening — said he would extend his stay-at-home order until May 1.
+Protests were planned in Republican-led states, too, including at the the Texas Capitol and in front of the Indiana governor’s home.
+Republican Texas Gov. Greg Abbott has already said that restrictions will begin easing next week.
+Indiana Gov. Eric Holcomb — who signed an agreement with six other Midwestern states to coordinate reopening — said he would extend his stay-at-home order until May 1.

 Meanwhile, infections kept surging in the Northeast.